yazanismail1/assignment/README.md

 This documentation is dedicated to walk you through this application from cloning to setting it up and serving it on your local machine.

-## Video Walkthrough
+## Demo Video

-For a step-by-step video for the end result of the assignment:
+A demo video visualize the final output from the assignment:

 [Watch the video](https://drive.google.com/file/d/1pdQXJt6vjjuzfJnG5g65OY5_hugYMa4l/view?usp=sharing)